Skip to content

 If you choose to utilize this policy, the default app association file is processed and default associations are applied during logon.

-Using Group Policy to set the desktop background image
+How to set the desktop background image with Group Policy

-Last but not least, we’ll configure a desktop background image to round out our default profile.
+Lastly, we’ll configure a desktop background image to round out our default profile.
 And, if you’re feeling particularly power hungry, we can also make it so users can’t change the image.
-Don’t worry; I won’t judge you.
+Don’t worry, I won’t judge you.
 Here’s how to do it:

 1. Save your desktop background image to a shared drive.
 Your users need to have read access to the share.